dahnte/cs480/assignment2/README.md

 [1]7
 [2]5
 ```
-Receiving this string is like the equivalent to check in Chess.
 There are an _odd_ amount of indices each with only 1 character to remove.
-If you were to remove index `[0]` this would leave your opponent with only two **minimum edits** possible, neither of them making a difference as the final index will be left for you to remove.
+If you were to remove index `[0]` this would leave your opponent with only two **minimum edits** possible (an even amount of **minimum edits**), neither of them making a difference as the final index will be left for you to remove.
 This will result in you winning the game.
+In some ways, receiving the string above is sorta like being in check in Chess.

 Also consider the effects of combining elements from two different indices:
 ```